 Well, at long last we have reached the end of our East African adventure, and as I write this at my parent’s kitchen table while gazing out at barren trees and two feet of snow it is difficult to fathom just how much can change over the course of a couple days.
-After an epic journey that included four separate flights and a corresponding number of layovers, both short and long, like my calf and thigh hair respectively, totalling roughly 40 hours from the time we squeezed ourselves sweating and anticipatory into a tiny cab on the outskirts of Lilongwe to welcome home hugs, reluctantly donned winter gear and our hesitant emergence from the doors of the Saskatoon airport into the harsh embrace of Saskatchewan winter.
+After an amazing hike up Mt.
+Mulanje followed by an epic journey that included four separate flights and a corresponding number of layovers, both short and long, like my calf and thigh hair respectively, totalling roughly 40 hours from the time we squeezed ourselves sweating and anticipatory into a tiny cab on the outskirts of Lilongwe to welcome home hugs, reluctantly donned winter gear and our hesitant emergence from the doors of the Saskatoon airport into the harsh embrace of Saskatchewan winter.
 Ah, the magic of air travel.

 Now, back to Malawi, and a brief narrative on how we spent our final week in Africa.
 Although Laynni was more than willing to spend our remaining time lounging on Likoma uncertain transportation back to the mainland convinced to make tracks.
 Plus I was starting to get a little stir crazy.
 Funny how a guy who hasn’t held down a job for nearly three years always starts to feel a little guilty after a certain amount of inactivity, as though punishing ourselves with another shitty bus ride, hit or miss hotel and random small talk with strangers somehow justifies our continued existence.
 So, thanks mainly to rave reviews from all the other travelers we talked to who had already been there, I was able to convince Laynni to head down to Southern Malawi to tackle Mount Mulanje, supposedly the 2nd highest peak in Africa after Kilimanjaro (not that we had any intention of tackling the peak, or any peak for that matter).
 Her main concern was, once again, the rainy season which, unlike the sporadic sputtering showers we’d seen so far in the north, was apparently in full swing down south bringing wet treacherous slopes and damp, musty sleeping bags very much into play (much as they are in Kathleen Turner’s guest room).
 Not that I wasn’t concerned about hiking in the rain, I’m just better at convincing myself it’ll all work out for us in the end despite no empirical evidence to that effect, usually while letting Laynni talk me out of it leaving me free to complain about what we missed without fear of argument from her since we then have no way of knowing how it would have all turned out had I got my way.
 Masterful, like a divorced Esso manager pleasuring a prostitute after 9 stiff rum and cokes.